 This notice must be provided prior to the sale your goods and must provide the name of the co-owner (if applicable), and details of all fees charged (including any expenses).
 Daily storage charges must also be listed.
 The notice must provide the date, time and place of the proposed sale.
 If payment in full is made, the goods may be collected.
 The notice must list the goods (model, serial number etc) and must also provide a valuation.
 The sale is conditional on the reserve price being met.
 If this condition is not met, a new time and place of sale must be given in a further notice.
 Here is a copy of the Notice of Sale

 If you have any queries about any of the statutory notices (or failure to receive one of the notices) please feel free to contact us.
 You can email a question to us using our online Enquiry Form.
 Alternatively, can contact our helpline.
 Details are on our Contact page.

-Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can becan be read here.
+Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can read here.